 … as did our series of boards for World Animal Protection.

 Let’s face it, a dog will poke its nose through any hole to see what’s on the other side.
 If it’s at the right height, a doggy face in hole board could result in some memorable photos.
-Watch this space while we work out the backgrounds that will give maximum comedy effect!

 This week’s Board of the Week is one we made for the Geffrye Museum of the Home.